greghuels/cordova-plugin-24hour-setting/README.md

 # 24 Hour Setting Plugin

-This will get the value of the `24-Hour Time` iOS device setting
+This plugin will determine whether your device system time is in 24-hour format

 - For use with PhoneGap / Cordova
 - Supports iOS and Android platforms